Mike Sun / 2025-05-15

 Cassandra (5.0):

 At a minimum, repair should be run often enough that the gc grace period never expires on unrepaired data.
 Otherwise, deleted data could reappear.
-With a default gc grace period of 10 days, repairing every node in your cluster at least once every 7 days will prevent this, while providing enough slack to allow for delays.
+With a default gc_grace_seconds of 10 days, repairing every node in your cluster at least once every 7 days will prevent this, while providing enough slack to allow for delays.

 Scylla (6.2):